sunaoka/laravel-ses-template-driver/README.md

 ----

-A Mail Driver with support for [Sending Personalized Email Using the Amazon SES API](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-personalized-email-api.html).
+A Mail Driver with support for [Using templates to send personalized emails with the Amazon SES API](https://docs.aws.amazon.com/ses/latest/dg/send-personalized-email-api.html).

 ## Version Compatibility